Nothronychus: Myology

 In 2015, Smith studied the myology and functional morphology of the craniocervical junction of N. mckinleyi.
 The craniocervical muscles can be subdivided into functional groups as dorsiflexors, lateroflexors, and ventroflexors.
 Lateroflexors and dorsiflexors in Nothronychus are relatively reduced but are still well-developed, while ventroflexors allow increased ventroflexion.
 With small neural spines relative to the long S-shaped neck, its neck pattern was similar to that of ostriches and Diplodocus.
 Its individual centra didn't have high degree of freedom and likely had little apparent movement, meaning that the total neck movement would have only been resulted by the combined effect of all cervical vertebrae.

 In 2021, he also reconstructed the forelimb musculature of both species in the same year.
 As predicted for derived non-avian theropod dinosaurs, the forelimbs likely had no increase in range of motion within them.
 The distal humerus contained a well-developed fossa brachialis, and the proximal humerus may have had a fossa pneumotricipitales; the deflected epicleidium of the furcula is a development yet to be described in other theropods.
 Other forelimb musculature were similar to dromaeosaurs, such as the pectoral girdle being similar to that of velociraptorines.
+The supracoracoideus and pectoralis muscles were characterised by antagonistic moment arms in Nothronychus.

 In the same year, Smith reconstructed the hindlimb musculature of N. graffami.
 Nothronychus had a pelvis that is incipiently opisthopubic, which Smith expects to be associated with the muscular system's extensive modification.
 His reconstruction of the muscular system revealed that the musculature of Nothronychus to a certain extent is convergent with birds because of the retroverted pubis that becomes fused with the ischium, and because of the synsacrum and pes similar to that of birds.
 It also showed that its musculature was not only convergent with birds, but also with ornithischians, indicating that some maniraptorans' retroverted pubis and the ornithischians' postacetabular bar are analogous structures.
 A 2023 study by Smith and Gillette suggests that much of the walking motion for N. graffami took place at the knee when moving, with movement at the femur limited.
 This same study also suggests a waddling gait for Nothronychus, and a digitigrade stance, though plantigrade walking could not entirely be ruled out.